 (Erm, sorry… I won't be doing that!)

 She says in a few months Explode My Payday will cost $5,000 but she's giving you special access now as a beta tester to prove her system works before she releases it to the wider public.

 Meaghan Harper says you'll earn money through websites that have all been done for you and there's no effort required on your part to start generating commissions.

 She goes on to say the Explode My Payday magical super-duper software will automatically send traffic to these new sites from social media sites of yours like Facebook and Instagram.

-What I like about Explode My Payday
+What I Like About Explode My Payday

-Before I leave the land of the fairies and start debunking this nonsense I can tell you there is ONE thing I like and that's their refund policy.
+Before I leave the land of the fairies and start debunking this nonsense, there is ONE thing I like about Explode My Payday and that's their refund policy.

 6 Explode My Payday Red Flags Exposed!

-One of the major differences between a scam and a legit online opportunity is that scams tend not to stay around for very long.
+One of the major differences between a scam and a legit online opportunity is scams tend not to stay around for very long.

 Both sites claim to be from a lady called Meaghan Harper, both use the same videos and testimonials (we'll talk about those!) and almost the same layout.